Salem witch trials: Political context

 New England had been settled by religious dissenters seeking to build a Bible-based society according to their own chosen discipline.
 The original 1629 Royal Charter of the Massachusetts Bay Colony was vacated in 1684, after which King James II installed Sir Edmund Andros as the governor of the Dominion of New England.
 Andros was ousted in 1689 after the "Glorious Revolution" in England replaced the Catholic James II with the Protestant co-rulers William and Mary.

 Simon Bradstreet and Thomas Danforth, the colony's last leaders under the old charter, resumed their posts as governor and deputy governor, but lacked constitutional authority to rule because the old charter had been vacated.
-At the same time, tensions erupted between English colonists settling in "the Eastward" (the present-day coast of Maine) and French-supported Wabanaki Indians of that territory in what came to be known as King William's War.
+At the same time, tensions erupted between English colonists settling in "the Eastward" (the present-day coast of Maine) and French-supported Wabanaki people of that territory in what came to be known as King William's War.
 This was 13 years after the devastating King Philip's War with the Wampanoag and other indigenous tribes in southern and western New England.
 In October 1690, Sir William Phips led an unsuccessful attack on French-held Quebec.
 Between 1689 and 1692, Native Americans continued to attack many English settlements along the Maine coast, leading to the abandonment of some of the settlements and resulting in a flood of refugees into areas like Essex County.

 A new charter for the enlarged Province of Massachusetts Bay was given final approval in England on October 16, 1691.
 Increase Mather had been working on obtaining the charter for four years, with William Phips often joining him in London and helping him gain entry to Whitehall.
 Increase Mather had published a book on witchcraft in 1684 and his son Cotton Mather published one in 1689.
 Increase Mather brought out a London edition of his son's book in 1690.
 Increase Mather claimed to have picked all the men to be included in the new government.
 News of Mather's charter and the appointment of Phips as the new governor had reached Boston by late January, and a copy of the new charter reached Boston on February 8, 1692.
 Phips arrived in Boston on May 14 and was sworn in as governor two days later, along with Lieutenant Governor William Stoughton.
 One of the first orders of business for the new governor and council on May 27, 1692, was the formal nomination of county justices of the peace, sheriffs, and the commission of a Special Court of Oyer and Terminer to handle the large numbers of people who were "thronging" the jails.